aws-samples/aws-database-acceleration-toolkit/README.md

 ```

 ### Step 2: Review and update the terraform.tfvars
-Navigate to `aurora-postgres-cluster-existing-vpc` under example folder.
+Navigate to `aurora-postgres-cluster-existing-vpc` under `examples` folder.
 Review the Terraform variable definition file called `terraform.tfvars` and update the values for the variables as per your use case.

 The following shows an example for the variable to specify AWS region for your database related resources.
 ```shell script